As the CEO of your company, there may come a situation where you need to implement customer success. You have two options to choose from-

 Enabling a feedback-driven development cycle

 Collecting feedback is an important part of the process.
-Feedbacks give you an idea about how your service is performing and what are improvements you need to do.
+Feedbacks give you an idea about how your service is performing and what improvements you need to do.
 Because the relationship is one-on-one, CSMs are often privy to crucial feedback which — when used appropriately — can result in valuable changes to the product.

 What happens if you outsource customer success